Silenthal/gbread/gbread/readme.txt

 Instead of printing out the entire data section, a placeholder will be printed : INCLUDE "blah.bin".
 Can be used to make looking at certain sections easier.

--Highlighting
-This option section controls the highlighting of certain key terms in the main window.
-Can be useful for seeing the different parts of the code more clearly.
---Instructions
-Controls the highlighting of instruction keywords, like ld, add, and so on.
---Numbers
-Controls the highlighting of numbers in the instruction.
---Registers
-Controls the highlighting of registers (a, b, c, hl), etc.
---Comments
-Controls the highlighting of comments (lines preceded with ; or #) --Labels
-Controls the highlighting of labels(lines ending with :)
---Offsets
-Controls the highlighting of the BB:OOOO format offsets.